agenteo/agenteo.github.com/source/_drafts/an-introduction-to-component-based-rails-architecture.md

 You should not use a component based architecture without test driving each component in isolation.

 Many people bash a Ruby on Rails monolithic approach as not scalable but it really depends on what your product is doing.

+or if you would like a step by step guide I'd recommend [Stephan Hagemann book](https://leanpub.com/cbra/).